stahnma/noxdir/README.md

 # 🧹 NoxDir

-**NoxDir** is a fast, cross-platform CLI tool for scanning your file system.
-It detects mounted drives or volumes and displays space usage in a clean, interactive terminal UI.
-Ideal for figuring out what’s eating up your disk space and where to clean up first.
+**NoxDir** is a high-performance, cross-platform command-line tool for visualizing and exploring your file system usage.
+It detects mounted drives or volumes and presents disk usage metrics through a responsive, keyboard-driven terminal UI.
+Designed to help you quickly locate space hogs and streamline your cleanup workflow.

 ## 🚀 Features

-- ✅ Detects drives/mount points on **Windows**, **macOS**, and **Linux**
+- ✅ Cross-platform drive and mount point detection (**Windows**, **macOS**, * *Linux**)
-- 📊 Shows disk usage (used, free, total, percentage usage) per drive
+- 📊 Real-time disk usage insights: used, free, total capacity, and utilization percentage
-- 🖥️ Interactive terminal UI (keyboard navigation)
+- 🖥️ Interactive and intuitive terminal interface with keyboard navigation
-- ⚡ Fast and efficient scanning, using native system calls
+- ⚡ Built for speed — uses native system calls for maximum performance
-- 🔒 No telemetry, no BS — just your drives and the data
+- 🔒 Fully local and privacy-respecting — **no telemetry**, ever
+- 🧰 Minimal dependencies — single binary, portable

 ## 📸 Preview